nickjj/passify/README.md

 ## Usage

-There are only 3 methods:
+There are 3 methods which are explained below.

-- create
-- hash
-- compare

 ### Create